Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Causal representation learning with instantaneous effects

 \subsection{Learning the instantaneous causal graph}

-To learn the instantaneous causal graph simultaneously with the causal representation, we incorporate recent differentiable, score-based causal discovery methods in \OurApproach{}.
-Given a prior distribution over graphs $p(G)$, the prior distribution over the latent variables $z^{t+1}$ of \cref{eqn:theory_prior_distribution} becomes:
+To learn the instantaneous causal graph simultaneously with the causal representation, we incorporate recent differentiable score-based causal discovery methods in \OurApproach{}.
+Given a distribution over graphs $p(G)$, the conditional distribution over the latent variables $z^{t+1}$ of \cref{eqn:theory_prior_distribution} becomes:

-where the parent sets, $\zpsipa{i}^{t+1}$, depend on the graph structure $G$.
+where the parent sets, $\zpsipa{i}$, depend on the graph structure $G$.
 The goal is to jointly optimize $p_{\phi}$ and $p(G)$ under maximizing the likelihood objective of \cref{eqn:theory_overall_likelihood_objective}, such that $p(G)$ is peaked at the correct causal graph.
-To apply causal discovery methods in this setup, we consider each group of latents, $\zpsi{i}^{t+1}$, as the potentially multidimensional causal factor $C_i$, on which the graphs must be recovered.
-To this end, we experiment with two different discovery methods: NOTEARS \cite{zheng2018dags}, and ENCO \cite{lippe2022enco}.
+To this end, we experiment with two causal discovery methods that allow for continuous optimization: NOTEARS \cite{zheng2018dags}, and ENCO \cite{lippe2022enco}.

-\paragraph{NOTEARS} \cite{zheng2018dags} casts structure learning as a continuous optimization problem by providing a continuous constraint to enforce acyclicity.
-Specifically, an adjacency matrix $A$ is acyclic if the following holds: $c(A)=\text{tr}\left(\exp(A\circ A)\right)-K=0$, where $\circ$ is the Hadamard product, $\exp(...)$ the matrix exponential, and $K$ the number of causal variables.
-To adapt NOTEARS to representation learning, we model the adjacency matrix with independent edge likelihoods, and differentially sample from it using the Gumbel-Softmax trick \cite{jang2017categorical}.
+\paragraph{NOTEARS} \cite{zheng2018dags} casts structure learning as a continuous optimization problem by providing a continuous constraint on the adjacency matrix to enforce acyclicity.
+Following \citet{ng2022masked}, we model the adjacency matrix with independent edge likelihoods, and differentially sample from it using the Gumbel-Softmax trick \cite{jang2017categorical}.
 We use these samples as graphs in the prior $p_{\phi}\left(z^{t+1}|z^t,I^{t+1}\right)$ to mask the parents of the individual causal variables, and obtain gradients for the graph through the maximum likelihood objective of the prior.
-In order to promote acyclicity, we use the constraint $c(A)$ as a regularizer, and exponentially increase its weight over training.
-This ensures that at the end of the training, $c(A)$ is close to zero, and, thus, the predicted graph is acyclic.
+In order to promote acyclicity, we use the constraint as a regularizer, and exponentially increase its weight over training.